RobertRostohar/SDS-Framework/utilities/SDS-View/README.md

 # SDS-View
-View time based plot of SDS data recording, according to the description found in YAML file.
+View time based plot of SDS data recording, based on the description found in YAML file.

-Time vector [s], used for plotting, will automatically be generated based on the number of data points in a recording and frequency provided in the YAML description.
-All plots form a single recording will be displayed on the same figure with a shared scale.
+Horizontal time scale is derived from the number of data points in a recording and frequency provided in the YAML description.
+All plots form a single recording will be displayed on the same figure (shared vertical scale).

 If there are 3 values described in the YAML file, an additional 3D view will be displayed.
 The tool also supports plotting of multiple recordings at the same time, by listing their paths